-Scholarships may be available to KU Business students who participate in:
+Scholarships may be available to KU School of Business students who participate in:

-- Short-term study abroad programs sponsored by KU Business
+- Short-term study abroad programs sponsored by the School of Business;

 - Essay (500 words) detailing the following:

-- Why do you wish to study abroad (professional & academic reasoning), and why you chose your study abroad program?
+- Why do you wish to study abroad (professional and academic reasoning), and why you chose your study abroad program?